JoaoMLViegas/calculator/README.md

 - Pressing the a^b or √ buttons opens a smaller window allowing exponent and root operations respectively.

 ## **Project Structure**
-calculator-app/
+calculator_app/
 ├── calculator.py &emsp;# Main app code with tkinter GUI
-└── README.md &emsp;# Project documentation
+├── README.md &emsp;# Project documentation
+├── LICENSE &emsp;# Project license
+└── assets/ &emsp;# Any images or other assets used

 ## **Screenshots**
-(Optional) Add a screenshot of the app here to give a quick preview.
+(To be added...)
+Add a screenshot of the app here to give a quick preview.

 ## **License**
-(Optional) Specify a license if you want, e.g., MIT License.
+This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).
+See the [LICENSE](LICENSE) file for more details.